A Few Words About the Super Bowl

 So, the 49ers lost . . . it was amazing they were even there in the first place.
 Memories are short or long in sports, never in the middle-range; which means most people either remember the 49ers from the 80s and 90s glory days or the juggernaut they’ve been all season long.
 Most have forgotten that they were beyond awful over the last five or six seasons.

 Not just awful on the field, but awful as an organization.
 From 2014 through 2018 the 49ers were 17-27, but that only shows a tiny part of the whole story.
 As an organization, they were radioactive.
 They repelled free agents.
 No one wanted to play there.
-They were known for their “toxic trinity of internal discord, poor morale and regrettable personnel decisions.”
+They were known for their “toxic trinity of internal discord, poor morale, and regrettable personnel decisions.”
+Poor teamwork in being a cohesive body.

 That reboot began when the new hires sat down and defined their relationship – that relationship would define the team.